adamcroom/mediator/_posts/2015-10-18-dlrn-detox.md

 ---

-1Let's rewind a bit back to Saturday morning.
+Let's rewind a bit back to Saturday morning.
 A session has just ended on the last day of the [dLRN][1] (Digital Learning Research Network) Conference.
 I had walked in a bit late with two Georges ([Station][2] and [Siemens][3]).
 As Siemens walks in, he gets a round of applause for even showing up (he's the moderator).
 I awkwardly follow behind, grab a seat towards the back at a table of four, and flip it around to watch the session which includes [Dave Cormier][4] and [Rebecca Petersen][5] presenting the early ideas of his research on edtech practioners, [Paul-Olivier Dehaye][6] explaining networks and himself for his mass confusion experiment during Coursera's [Mass Teaching MOOC][7].

 An attendee eventually wheels up a chair next to me and proceeds to ask two incredibly pointed questions during the session that I'm deeply impressed with.
 I'll tell you: dLRN was a conference where I was continually impressed by the level of critical discussion as much as anything else.
 This was a group that is deeply literate in the complexities of the field of digital learning and education, and I was continually moved by different attendees abilities to challenge an idea without belittling it.